 What should I bring?
 Wear comfortable walking shoes and dress in layers pending weather.
 Feel free to bring your own snacks and beverages, though there will be many opportunities to purchase these things along the way.
 We encourage you to go green and bring reusable totes and shopping bags if you plan to do any shopping or produce picking!

 What is included / what might be an extra fee?
-Tour price includes guide, farm entrance fees, corn maze and transportation.
+Tour price includes guide, farm entrance fees and transportation.
 Food, drinks, shopping, apples picked will be an extra fee.

 What’s allowed on board?
 No pets allowed on board.
 Feel free to bring books, ipads, etc. for the journey, but please be mindful of other passengers and wear headphones if you are using audio.
 You are welcome to bring your own snacks, but all trash must be taken home with you before leaving the bus.